-The most scholarly dictionary of the Arabic language available.
-This work is the product of over thirty years of unrelenting labour.
-It is a work of such unique greatness that, since its first appearance almost 150 years ago, it has remained to this day supreme in the field of Arabic lexicography.
-No scholar or group of scholars has produced anything to supplant it.
+The product of over thirty years of unrelenting labour, Lane’s Arabic-English Lexicon is the most scholarly dictionary of the Arabic language available.
+Lane’s Arabic-English Lexicon is a work of such unique greatness that, since its first appearance almost 150 years ago, it has never been supplanted and remains supreme in the field of Arabic lexicography.

 ‘It is a work of such fundamental importance and of such matchless excellence that praise for it is quite superfluous.
-Every Arabist has had good cause to bless him for his superhuman labour… It is certainly true to say that eery work produced in this century relating in any way to Arabic studies has drawn heavily upon the Lexicon.’
+Every Arabist has had good cause to bless him for his superhuman labour… It is certainly true to say that every work produced in this century relating in any way to Arabic studies has drawn heavily upon the Lexicon.’

 A. J. Arberry.